What Is Pancreatic Cancer?

 Decrease The Risk of Developing Pancreatic Cancer

 Anything that increases the risk of getting a disease is called a risk factor.
 This section will look at the risk factors that you have control over and which you can change to lower the risk as much as possible.
-Avoiding risk factors and increasing protective factors, unfortunately, does not guarantee you will not get cancer, but it does lower the risk.
+Unfortunately, avoiding risk factors and increasing protective factors does not guarantee you will not get cancer, but it does reduce the risk.

 There are currently studies looking into the different ways to help prevent cancer, looking at the following: